 Hockey’s homeland, Canada, hosted the first-ever organized indoor game of hockey at the Victoria Skate Rink in 1875.
 Again, things were kept simple and pure.
 The rink consisted of one sheet of ice, roughly 85 ft. by 200 ft, a size which was quickly adopted to be the standard NHL-sized sheet.
 Victoria Skate Rink had above the ice seating as well as standing room along the ice sheet.
 One missing component that has become synonymous with ice rinks today?
 Boards.

 As the NHL’s popularity grew, so did the facilities housing them.
 Madison Square Garden, Boston Garden and Chicago Stadium were erected to great fanfare.
 But it wasn’t just hockey and the NHL stage aiming to impress.
 Indoor skating popularity grew as a whole, and so did the concepts in order to equip skaters with a year-round experience instead of the traditional seasonal idea.
 In the 1950s, strip malls and shopping centers configured sheets of ice in order to provide patrons with a unique opportunity.

 Ice Capades and skating shows drew a new audience beyond just hockey, so Olympic-sized sheets of ice and different styles of changing rooms and off-ice studios became more popular.

 Today’s ice arenas…

 As ice sports as a whole continue to grow and expand across the nation, so do the designs to host them.

-No longer are rinks tucked back away in an industrial park—they now are being built at the heart of commercial areas and are the hub of activity.
+No longer are rinks tucked back away in an industrial park—they are now being built at the heart of commercial areas and become hubs of activity.